vinctustech/energize/docs/docs/relationships.md

 }
 ```

-Now when retrieving our book we will get all related data.
+Now retrieve our book by `id`, to get all related data.

 ```
 GET http://localhost:8080/books/1 HTTP/1.1
 ```

-Should return a `200 OK` with the following JSON:
+If successful, this should return a `200 OK` with the following json.

 ```
 {